Gravitational wave search through electromagnetic telescopes: Upper limits on stochastic gravitational waves

 \section{Upper limits on stochastic gravitational waves}

-In this section, we consider the graviton-photon conversion in the geomagnetic fields, in our galaxy, and in intergalactic regions.
+In this section, we consider the graviton-photon conversion in the geomagnetic fields, in the Milky Way Galaxy, and in intergalactic regions.
 We then calculate the photon flux converted from stochastic gravitational waves and compare it with the observed data of photon flux by various telescope in order to give upper limits on the abundance of stochastic gravitational waves.